(1) These procedures are intended to give effect to the uniform implementation of the Outside Work Policy.

 (19) To ensure cover for actual or potential insurance claims it is a requirement of the University's insurers that any event that has given or might foreseeably give rise to a claim on a University policy(ies) be notified to the insurer immediately upon its occurrence or as soon as possible after it becomes known that a claim might be made.
 This notification should be made to the Manager, Insurance and Risk Management for public liability and professional indemnity claims or the HR Manager, Workplace Health and Safety (HR Services) for workers' compensation claims.

-(20) The Deputy Vice Chancellor will maintain a record of academic staff involved in outside work.
+(20) The Senior Deputy Vice Chancellor will maintain a record of academic staff involved in outside work.

 (21) The Executive Director, Financial and Human Resources will maintain a record of professional employees involved in outside work.

 (22) The Vice Chancellor will maintain a record of Executive staff involved in outside work.